PedrobyJoao/nwaku-eval/README.md

 - [ ] feat: calculate R-square
 - [ ] tests: unit/integration tests for `src/` code
 - [ ] feat: statically build mesh
+- [ ] fix: resolve port binding issue by letting docker choose, and then inspecting the container to get the chosen port.
-- [ ] fix: reserve port or retry when port is already in use
+  - [ ] fix: we also need to add retries anyway
 - [ ] feat: execute experiments in parallel when doing aggregation
 - [ ] feat: run several trials for the same experiment for more reliable results
 - [ ] feat: store each result with a timestamp
-- [ ] fix: retry when hundreds of nodes
-- [ ] feat: num_vs_delay
 - [ ] feat: set params through cmd args
 - [ ] feat: bootstrap nodes proportional to num of nodes OR make it part of cmd args
-- [ ] fix: check if container name is already being used before starting it
-  - or simply stop using container names
+- [ ] fix: check if container name is already being used before starting it (or simply stop using container names)
+- [ ] fix: sometimes containers are not cleaned up
 - [ ] refact: move `black` to `uv` (remove from flake.nix)
+- [ ] feat: other experiments (delay, rate...)